-The PGCE (Secondary) is open to you if you have GCSE Grade C or above (or recognised equivalents) in English Language, Mathematics, and a science subject (including Combined Science) and passes in the Literacy and Numeracy Skills tests.
+The PGCE (Secondary) is open to you if you have GCSE Grade C or above (or recognised equivalents) in English Language, Mathematics, and a science subject (including Combined Science).

 You should also have an undergraduate honours degree eg. BA (Hons) or BSc (Hons), of 2:2 or above, from a university in the UK.
 In addition, we accept many equivalent overseas qualifications.
 To check to see if your qualifications are of an equivalent standard to the UK academic entry requirements for the PGCE programme, we recommend that you contact UK NARIC.